codenamecpp/carnage3d/README.md

 ## Status ##
 Currently it is in very early stage, a progress so far: https://youtu.be/KnqaO0YZzZY

 Thanks to modern technologies, it is now possible to play directly in web browser!
-Try it https://codenamecpp.github.io/carnage3d/web/carnage3D_wasm.html .
+Try it https://codenamecpp.github.io/carnage3d/web/carnage3D_wasm.html (tested in Chrome v85 64 bits and Firefox v81.0.1 64 bits, will not work in Edge).

 ## Tools and technologies used ##
 * [Box2D](https://github.com/erincatto/box2d)